Introduction

 Is it necessary to acclimate engineered hardwood before installation?

-Allowing the planks to adjust to the room’s temperature and humidity for a few days can help avoid future issues with expansion or contraction.
+Acclimating the planks to your room’s temperature and humidity for 2-3 days is crucial.
+This helps prevent future issues like expansion or contraction, ensuring a long-lasting, stable floor.